YuZhengM/scvmap-tutorial/docs/source/usage/home.rst

 .. image:: ../img/home/traitByAlzheimer.png

+Clicking on the ``Trait ID`` will take you to the corresponding detail page to view detailed content.
+Help document for users to view detail pages: `https://scvdb-tutorial.readthedocs.io/en/latest/usage/detail.html <https://scvdb-tutorial.readthedocs.io/en/latest/usage/detail.html>`_

 .. note::

     Here, if the fuzzy search encounters the word "disease", it will be ignored in the search.
 And it has a slightly different retrieval process from the corresponding function of "Search information by category or source cohort" on the "`Search <http://bio.liclab.net/search>`_" page, but the retrieval results are the same.